KamiCreed/pyaivchat/README.md

 conda install python=3.8
 ```

-Use pipenv to install packages:
+Navigate to this folder and use pipenv to install packages:

 ```
 pipenv install